surniaulula/wpsso-tune-image-editors/readme.txt

 Tested Up To: 5.2.2
 Stable Tag: 2.0.0

-WPSSO Core add-on offers tuning options for the WordPress image editors and PHP image extensions.
+WPSSO Core add-on sharpens and improves WordPress thumbnails for social sharing and SEO.

 == Description ==